Nandakishore695/HTML-CSS-Javascript/README.md

 **30.Explain the concept of web storage in HTML5?**

-- web applications can store data locally within the user's browser.
+- web applications can store data locally within the client browser.
-Before HTML5, application data had to be stored in cookies, Web storage is more secure, and large amounts of data can be stored locally, without affecting website performance.
+- Before HTML5 version, application data had to be stored in cookies.
+- Web storage is more secure, and large amounts of data can be stored locally, without affecting website performance.

 **There 2 object :-**
 - **LocalStorage-** for multiple sessions with no expiration date.